Lake Macdonald Dam Improvement Project

 Click to read our fact sheets for more information on traffic management, work hours, and noise, dust and vibration mitigation measures.

-We thank the community in advance for your patience and understanding while these essential works are carried out.
+We thank the community for your patience and understanding while these essential works are carried out.

 What will traffic impacts be?During construction, the local community and stakeholders will see an increase in construction traffic, including heavy vehicles in and around Lake Macdonald.